“`html

 Problem-Aware Stage

 Buyers know they have a problem but haven’t identified the category of solution.
-Example keywords for a project management SaaS: “why projects go over budget,” “team collaboration problems,” “how to manage remote teams.”
+For a project management SaaS, this looks like: “why projects go over budget,” “team collaboration problems,” “how to manage remote teams.”
 These have high volume but low direct intent.
 They build awareness and fill the top of the funnel.

 Solution-Aware Stage